msergiuv/stuff/confluence/documentation/it/administration/system-management/chef/chef.md

 <a name="chef-server"></a>
 > **Chef Server installation steps**

+- m_sergiuv (default+c)

-> **Chef Client installation steps**
+> **Chef Client (node) setup steps**
 <a name="chef-client"></a>

-*Install the Chef client on every node you want to manage with Chef.
-The Chef client and the Chef server work together to bring nodes to their desired states using policies you provide as recipes.*
+*Install the Chef client on every node to manage with Chef.
+The Chef client and the Chef server works together to bring nodes to their desired states using policies you provide as recipes.*

-Example for node that runs on ubuntu:
+Example for node that runs on ***ubuntu***:

-1. run the following command in the shell (or install manually the package):
+1. To install the chef client on a node run the following command in the shell (or install manually the package):

-	`curl -L https://www.opscode.com/chef/install.sh | sudo bash`
+		curl -L https://www.opscode.com/chef/install.sh | sudo bash

-> **Chef Administration workstation installation steps**
+		# 1. follows the redirection and downloads the install.sh
+		# 2. starts a bash shell as a root level user, because normal user can't access /home/

 <a name="chef-admin"></a>
+> **Chef Administration workstation setup steps**

+- Commands:

+    	$ knife --version
+		# shows the version of chef client installed on admin workstation
+		$ knife client list
+		# can be executed in the chef-repo directory
+		# list list of clients ([name of the organisation]-validator)

 <a name="tests"></a>